nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a buyer while all buyers are being shown

-    1. Prerequisites: List all buyers using the `view` command.
+    1. Prerequisites: Switch to buyer mode using the `switch b` command.
+List all buyers using the `view` command.
 Multiple buyers in the list.

     1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.